cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P7: "we just collect that data into what we do those runs multiple times."
     - P7: "So the idea is load this data from all the trials into one big performance model and analyze it."
     - P8: "And what comes out of that is really timing data.
 Right.
 So, you know, we use [Lab]'s [MeasurementAPI] library, and it generates timing data.
 And so I ended up with this with, you know, a set of timing data for every run.
 And so, you know, we do an ensemble of runs, typically, you know, I don't know, five or 10 different runs, right."
+    - P9: Multiple tests "So we're basically running through a few different test cases, every test the speed of the annotation instrumentation library,"
+    - P9: "it runs through a few different test cases.
+So specifically, there's one test case where we're testing the [MeasurementAPI] instrumentation calls without any measurements.
+And then two measurement configurations.
+One is aggregation, which would basically give you a, well, a profile that you normally get out of applications that we look at where we aggregating things, [unintelligible] over time, and one is a trace.
+So we're recording every beginning and reaching event.
+Okay, so these are the three test cases.
+And then we're testing that gun across a bunch of numbers of threads actually, sort of get only like single process runs, because we're looking only at the local [MeasurementAPI] instrumentation time, but over different numbers of threads."
+    - P9 "So once you have that you can run this experiment for different numbers of ranks, obviously, you're getting separate data sets for each of these experiments."
   - Examples of different things to collect
     - P4: "for the performance data, we are basically dealing with different programs, executions, and there's different these programs are instrumented and they typically collect different performance counters, these might be exposed to the CPU, these can be software counters that are kind of made up just for the purpose of a special investigation into some performance question"
       - Also: "And typically the applications we are working with, and they will be implemented this way, they do have a few parameters of themselves."